 2. Teach them how to dial for emergency services

-You should teach your child to memorize emergency numbers and neighbors they can turn to in case they need help.
-Practicing with a toy phone, teach them about the information they’ll need to provide:
+You should teach your child to memorize emergency numbers and neighbours they can turn to in case they need help.
+Practising with a toy phone, teach them about the information they’ll need to provide:

 - Your address